 Teaching focus at SJF: Homesteading, animal processing, and living counter-culturally as a Catholic father.

-Spaces are usually limited to 15-20 participants.
+Spaces are usually limited.
 Sign up to receive updates about SFJ in general, notices of upcoming programs, or to inquiry about bringing a group.